-These scrumptious party-sized sheet pan quesadillas stuffed with beans, corn, and a seasoned cheesy chicken filling make dinner a breeze!
+These scrumptious Sheet Pan Quesadillas stuffed with any of your favorite Mexican flavors.
+Beans, corn, and a seasoned, cheesy chicken filling make dinner a breeze!

 Easy dinners made from scratch are one of the best ways to enjoy healthy delicious meals on a budget with little time and effort.
 These easy sheet pan shrimp fajitas are another family favorite around here for this exact reason!